zpainter/iassist/content/about/regional-report-1997-1998-europe.md

 Board, Dr Michael Marsh of Trinity College, Dublin and by Professor Brendan Whelan, director of the Economic and Social Research Institute.
-Bridget Winstanley, representing the Archive, participated in the very positive discussion which followed the formal programme.\
+Bridget Winstanley, representing the Archive, participated in the very positive discussion which followed the formal programme.

-\
-Ken Hannigan of the Irish National Archive, who is an IASSIST member, played an active liaison role in the production of this report.\
+Ken Hannigan of the Irish National Archive, who is an IASSIST member, played an active liaison role in the production of this report.

 **NETHERLANDS**

 **Project EconData**

-EconData started in 1996 as a project by SWIDOC\'s Steinmetz Archive.
+EconData started in 1996 as a project by SWIDOC's Steinmetz Archive.
-Since the merging of SWIDOC in NIWI, EconData is now run by NIWI\'s product group digital data archives.
-The EconData project, supported by NWO is an initiative for broadening NIWI\'s data services to include economic data sets.
+Since the merging of SWIDOC in NIWI, EconData is now run by NIWI's product group digital data archives.
+The EconData project, supported by NWO is an initiative for broadening NIWI's data services to include economic data sets.
 New services will be established to support economic research, including macro-economics, business economics and economic modelling.
 In addition the more traditional functions of a data archive,